rahmanoff/crm-hs/README.md

 # HubSpot CRM Dashboard

+AI assisted vibecode project.
 A modern, interactive dashboard for HubSpot CRM that provides real-time insights into your contacts, companies, deals, and tasks.

 ## 🚀 Features